JuliaDynamics/DiscreteEvents.jl/docs/src/examples/dicegame/dicegame.md

     Time elapsed: 73.14 minutes, 33573275 events

-It took over 70 minutes on a single process of my 2013 MacBook Pro and over $33\times 10^6$ events.
+It took over 70 minutes on a single process on a 2013 MacBook Pro and over ``33\times 10^6`` events.

 ## Data analysis